HartmannLab/UELer/dev_note/batch_export.md

 - [x] Implement per-mode data binding: Full FOV uses selected FOVs, Single Cells consumes filter text and preview, ROIs binds to ROI manager selection widget.
 - [x] Surface progress/log output via `ipywidgets.Output` and status bar, ensuring thread-safe updates on the main event loop.

+### Phase 3a — Supporting masks and annotations in exports
+Goals: Enable users to include or exclude mask and annotation overlays in exported images, reusing the existing viewer state wherever possible.
+- [x] Capture the current mask and annotation settings from the viewer when initiating an export job.
+  - [x] Define an overlay snapshot structure that can be reused by the plugin workers and new tests.
+  - [x] Add a `capture_overlay_snapshot` helper on the viewer that records annotation state, mask toggles, and colours.
+- [x] Update renderer functions to accept options for mask and annotation overlays (e.g., colors, visibility, outlines).
+  - [x] Expand mask/annotation render dataclasses if additional attributes (alpha, outline mode) are required by the snapshot.
+  - [x] Ensure helper methods gracefully handle missing overlays using the snapshot inputs.
+- [x] Extend the plugin UI to let users choose whether to include masks and annotations in their exports.
+  - [x] Add opt-in checkboxes for masks/annotations and wire them into the job-builder pipeline.
+  - [x] Display an inline hint when masks or annotations are unavailable for the selected dataset.
+- [x] Ensure the export job runner correctly passes these options to the renderer.
+  - [x] Thread the overlay snapshot through job overrides and worker call sites.
+  - [x] Back the new flow with unit tests that assert overlays are respected for FOV, cell, and ROI exports.

 ### Phase 4 — Per-ROI and Per-Cell features
 Goals: support ROI-level overrides and per-cell crops with scale bars and marker overlays.
 - [ ] Add ROI export support to the Job runner: accept per-ROI metadata (explicit crop size, marker set override, scale bar settings).
 When per-ROI settings are not provided, apply either ROI-native settings or a chosen global profile.